kldkv/scss-properties/README.md

 @use 'scss-properties/index' as prop with ($FORCE-ALPHA: false);
 ```

-This is true by default because that behavior is most consistent.
+This is true by default because it's safest to assume hsla output if _any_ semi-transparent colors are used.
 Even with `$FORCE-ALPHA` set to false, hsl colors will sometimes output hsla properties: for example, if they share a name with a previously-defined, semi-transparent color.

 ## Color functions